 Ethnopharmacological Uses and Benefits of Kurjey Drupchhu

-People travel from all over the world to Kurje to seek the blessings of holy water.
-Every day, thousands flock to fetch the sacred water, renowned for its healing properties.
+People in Bhutan believe that Kurjey Drupchhu is the holiest of all waters that cured the ailing King Sindhu Raja.
+Therefore, they travel from all over the country to Kurjey to seek the blessings of holy water.
+Every day, thousands flock to fetch the sacred waters.
 Kurjey Drupchhu is popular for treating eye, wounds, and mental disorders.
 The holy spring is also thought to aid in the relief of body aches.

 Best Time to Visit Kurje Drupchu